 Here’s everything you need to know about homemade kombucha, from kombucha benefits, how to make your own scoby, and FAQ, to more advanced details on how to take your brew to the next level by making your kombucha fizzy.

 You know when something seems too good to be true, so you try it for yourself, and soon find yourself telling other people that it really is the best?
 Yeah.
 That’s what kombucha is like for me.
+So let’s talk about kombucha.
+What is it?
 It’s effervescent, probiotic, life-changing wonderfulness in a bottle.

 Kombucha will solve all your problems.

 That’s not true.
 But, whether you’re looking to cut out soda and need a replacement, want a good source of probiotics for gut health, or just need a healthy, refreshing treat, kombucha is for you!

 Back some years ago, when I was just starting to make some healthy changes in my life, I had heard about kombucha and its gloriously probiotic goodness, but pretty much had just assumed that I would be limited to buying a pricey bottle every now and then to enjoy.

 But then I found out how easy it is to make at home, got a scoby from my then fiance (now hubs), and haven’t stopped brewing it since!
 I usually drink a bottle every day or two, and I make each bottle for pennies instead of paying the price of a latte every time I want some kombucha.

 This kombucha recipe is the easiest way to make your own kombucha- what are you waiting for?

 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
 I only recommend products I love!
 More info here.